mingaldrichgan/CustomSettingsForDevs/app/src/mods/README.txt

 How-to:

-1 - Extract sytem.img stock ROM
+1 - Extract your desired ROM zip (using Kitchen)
-2 - Deodex full ROM if needed
+2 - Fully deodex the ROM if needed (using Kitchen)
-3 - Decompile SystemUI.apk
+3 - Decompile SystemUI.apk (Tickle My Android)
-4 - Apply all xml and smali changes
-4.1 - Remember that ALL IDs are DIFFERENT, YOU MUST change them accordingly to your ROM 4.2 - Also, you must check on smali files for every 0x10****** or 0x11******* instances.
+4 - Apply all xml and smali changes (Notepad++ | WinMerge) 4.1 - Remember that ALL IDs are DIFFERENT, YOU MUST change them accordingly to your ROM 4.2 - Also, you must check on smali files for every 0x10****** or 0x11******* instances.
 They are context resources and could be different.
 You'll need to be change them accordingly as well.
-5 - Recompile SystemUI.apk
+5 - Recompile SystemUI.apk (Tickle My Android)
 6 - Take res folder, resources.arsc and all classes.dex from recompiled SystemUI.apk and store them inside SystemUI.apk or SytemUIGoogle.apk VR Theme zip folder.
 7 - Flash VR Theme zip through Magisk
 8 - Reboot your device to check if it's booting ok after all changes